amchelle/amchelle.github.io/_posts/2023-02-16-sourdough-bagels.md

     3. **Knead.** Knead dough on counter for 1-5 minutes.
 Place back in bowl and mix raisins into dough.
     4. **Bulk Fermentation.** Leave dough covered for about 11-12 hours after you start step 1.
     5. **Divide Dough.** Scrape dough out of bowl onto counter.
 Shape into a rectangle log.
 Use a bench knife to divide into 6 equal sections.
     6. **Shape.** Shape each piece into a mini boule.
-Take each boule and either poke a hole through the middle and gently use your fingers to increase the circumference or role the dough into a rope and then attach both ends to create a circle.
+Take each boule and either poke a hole through the middle and gently use your fingers to increase the circumference or roll the dough into a rope and then attach both ends to create a circle.
     7. **Proof.** Place shaped bagels on a parchment lined cookie sheet or oiled plate and cover with damp towel.
     8. **Preheat Oven & Boil Water.** Preheat oven to 450°F. Add 4 cups water to a large cooking pot and boil.
 Once boiling add 3 tablespoons honey and stir well.
-    9. **Boil Bagels.** Using a slotted spoon or spatula transfer bagels to pot and boil for 40 seconds each side, starting with plump side down in water.
+    9. **Boil Bagels.** Using a slotted spoon or spatula, transfer bagels to pot and boil for 40 seconds each side, starting with plump side down in water.
 Transfer to parchment lined cookie sheet once finished boiling.
     10. **Bake.** Bake for 20 minutes in preheated oven.
 ---